-New Zealand Records 100 Days Without Community Transmission Of Covid-19
+New Zealand Records 100 Days Without Community Transmission Of COVID-19

 New Zealand currently has 23 active cases in managed isolation facilities, and 1,219 Covid-19 cases in all so far.
 Health authorities have recorded a total of 22 deaths related to the virus.

-The nation has attributed its success to stringent border control measures, a strict lockdown and a widespread programme testing of contact tracing.
+The nation has attributed its success to stringent border control measures, a strict lockdown and a widespread program of testing and contact tracing.

 But other nations such as Vietnam ― which went three months without detecting any domestic transmission ― is now racing to control a new outbreak in Danang, fuelling fears in New Zealand that further loosening of measures could spark a similar resurgence.